IASG/iasg.github.io/about.md

 Discord
 --------------

-The primary communication that IASG uses outside of meetings is the discord channel.
+The primary communication that IASG uses outside of meetings is our discord server.
 This [Discord](https://discord.gg/3xxec7V5zN) server is used to hang out and share information between meetings.
 It's worth joining, since members will post cool tricks, news stories, and other infosec things in the channel.